-Most consumer products can be imported into Norway without any requirement for you to have an import licence or permits.
+Most consumer products can be imported into Norway without any requirement for import licence or permits.
 However, for many products and product types, registration and approval are mandatory, or specific requirements will apply to the products.

 Before you begin importing from abroad, it is therefore important that you familiarise yourself with the rules that apply and the requirements that are imposed on the products you intend to import.
 It is your responsibility as importer to ensure that you fulfil all the requirements.